Symbols

 To forget about all the symbols in the current scope, use ce.forget() without any arguments.

 Note that only symbols in the current scope are forgotten.
-If a definition for the symbol existed in a previous scope, that definition will now be in effect.
+If assumptions about the symbol existed in a previous scope, those assumptions will be in effect when returning to the previous scope.